| |

 What Are Sugar Beans?

-• Budget-friendly: Beans are one of the most affordable protein sources out there.
+• Budget-friendly: Beans are one of the most affordable sources of plant-based protein, making this a cost-effective meal that easily feeds a family.

-Oil: Sunflower oil is neutral in flavor and has a high smoke point, which means it can handle the heat when you’re frying onions and spices.
+Vegetable Oil: I used sunflower oil since it is neutral in flavor and has a high smoke point, which means it can handle the heat when you’re frying onions and spices.
 It doesn’t overpower the curry, allowing the warm, earthy spice blend to shine through.

-Sugar beans: The star of the show!
-Sugar beans are a variety of speckled kidney beans that cook down to a melt-in-your-mouth texture.
-Dried beans are the traditional choice because they soak up flavor better, but canned beans are a practical option for busy weeknights.
-Either way, they make the curry hearty, filling, and full of plant-based protein.
+Sugar beans: Sugar beans are a speckled variety of kidney beans that cook down to a soft, melt-in-your-mouth texture.
+Dried beans are the traditional choice as they absorb flavour beautifully, but canned beans work well for busy weeknights.
+Either way, they make the curry hearty, filling, and rich in plant-based protein.

-Onions: Onions form the foundation of nearly every curry.
-When cooked until translucent, they bring sweetness and depth that balances the spices.
+Onions: Onions form the base of almost every good curry.
+When cooked gently until soft and translucent, they add natural sweetness and depth that balances the spices.

-Crushed garlic and ginger: This dynamic duo is non-negotiable.
-Garlic adds savory depth, while ginger provides warmth and a gentle bite.
+Crushed garlic and ginger: This flavour-packed duo is non-negotiable in indian cooking.
+Garlic adds savoury depth, while ginger brings warmth and a gentle bite.

 Garlic cloves: Yes, more garlic!
 Whole garlic cloves bring a mellow sweetness as they soften and cook down.
 They infuse the curry with layers of flavor without overwhelming it.

-Kashmiri chilli powder: If you want that gorgeous deep-red color in your curry without setting your mouth on fire, Kashmiri chilli powder is the answer.
+Mixed Kashmiri chilli powder: If you want that gorgeous deep-red color in your curry without setting your mouth on fire, using mixed Kashmiri chilli powder is the answer.
 It adds some heat and a beautiful hue, making your curry as eye-catching as it is delicious.

 Garam masala: This spice blend lifts the flavors of the entire curry.
 Garam masala usually includes cinnamon, cloves, cardamom, cumin, and more.